-On what was, a decade ago, a toxic dumping ground in southeastern Raleigh, an urban wetlands center now triumphantly embraces nature while it hovers lightly near a creek-fed, 30-acre forest.
+On what was a decade ago a toxic dumping ground in southeastern Raleigh, an urban wetlands center now embraces nature while hovering near a creek-fed, 30-acre forest.

 “Our goal was to return it to the people,” said architect Frank Harmon of the Walnut Creek Urban Wetlands Center.
 “We wanted to make it a symbol of environmental sustainability and accessible to everyone.”

 Harmon’s firm was brought in to master plan the site after a grassroots campaign by Robin Moore and Nilda Cosco of The Natural Learning Initiative at N.C.
 State University’s College of Design.
 That pair, with help from the Audubon Society and the Sierra Club, persuaded the City of Raleigh to turn its derelict property into an asset rather than a liability.

 As part of the Raleigh Parks & Recreation Department, the center is now the cornerstone of Walnut Creek 2000, an action program developed by Partners for Environmental Justice and initiated by a broad base of Wake County citizens.

 On the site, landscape architect Cynthia Rice and civil engineers McKim & Creed provided porous paving, a bio-mediation pond and native, site-specific plants that merge into the nearby forest.
 Rainwater is collected, then filtered through bio-retention pumps before it’s returned to the creek.